-A low-grade vasoformative neoplasm that is associated with human herpesvirus-8 (HHV-8) or Kaposi sarcoma herpesvirus (KSHV) infection.
+A low-grade vasoformative neoplasm that is associated with human herpesvirus-8 (HHV-8, also known as Kaposi sarcoma-associated herpesvirus [KSHV]) infection.

 Patients may present with multifocal cutaneous lesions, mucosal lesions, or lymph node or visceral involvement.